PushpaRani2113/PushpaRani2113/README.md

-- 👋 Hi, I’m @PushpaRani2113
+- 👋 Hi, I’m Pushpa Rani
-- 👀 I’m interested in AI & ML , DBMS
+- 👀 I’m interested in AI & ML , data science
-- 🌱 I’m currently learning AI&DS at MSEC
 - 💞️ I’m looking to collaborate as a ML Engineer and software developer